JoFrhwld/FAVE/README.md

 ## Contributing to FAVE
 For the most part, we'll be utilizing the fork-and-pull paradigm (see [Using Pull Requests](https://help.github.com/articles/using-pull-requests)).
 Please send pull requests to the `dev` branch.

+You can fill in a bug report at the [issue tab](https://github.com/JoFrhwld/FAVE/issues)

+There may be a delay between when a bug is reported and when a bug is resolved.
+Developers prioritize bugs based on difficulty, importance, and other factors, so bug reports are usually not handled in the order they are received.

 ## Attribution
 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.22281.svg)](http://dx.doi.org/10.5281/zenodo.22281)
 As of v1.1.3 onwards, releases from this repository will have a DOI associated with them through Zenodo.
 The DOI for the current release is [10.5281/zenodo.22281](http://dx.doi.org/10.5281/zenodo.22281).
 We would recommend the citation: